hpcuantwerpen/UAntwerpen-modules/docs/SitePackage.md

     effect of `mkdir -p`, so it can create multiple levels from the given directory if needed.

--   'get_user_prefix_EasyBuild': Compute the directory for the EasyBuild user installation, or nil if that is explicitly turned off by setting `EBU_USER_PREFIX` to an empty string.
+-   'get_user_install_root': Compute the directory for the EasyBuild user installation, or nil if that is explicitly turned off by setting `EBU_USER_PREFIX` to an empty string.